 This town still retains some of its ruggedness.
 It has not been glossed over from an influx of tourists.
 There are some characters that live here to be sure.
 Some of the points of interest worth mentioning are the Coulterville Museum, otherwise known as the Northern Mariposa County History Center, located right next to the Highway junction.
 This museum is located upstairs in an old brick building.
 It displays much historical memorabilia, mostly memorabilia dealing directly with Coulterville’s history.
 If you visit this museum you will find out that Levi Strauss sold his first pair of jeans here.
 The museum was originally owned by George Coulter.
 He then sold it to a man who used to operate it as a drug store.
 At one point it was owned by Nelson Cody for quite some years.
 If the Nelson’s last name sounds familiar it is because he is the brother of Buffalo Bill Cody.
 This building was gutted by fires several times and then rebuilt.
 Some of its exhibits are a miniature doll house, a gold nugget collection, a stamp mill, and a Studebaker Wagon which was used in the movie High Noon starring Cary Grant.

 A black locomotive is ‘parked’ in front of the museum.
 This is “Whistling Billy”, an old locomotive from the Mary Harrison Gold Mine.
 It used to carry ore from the old mine.
 During Christmas season Santa Claus has been known to sit in the back of this locomotive waving to passerbys.
-There is an informative wooden plaque standing next to “Billy” describing Coulterville’s history.
+An informative wooden plaque standing next to “Billy” describes Coulterville’s history.

 Coulterville has also put historical plaques on many of their buildings and these provide historical information.
-There is also a small free brochure that several of the merchants have.
+A small brochure is provided free of charge by several of the merchants.
 These can be used in conjunction with the plaques on the buildings.
 Both give detailed historical information about the town.
 It lists 47 different attractions, some historical, some recent, all located in Coulterville.

-The vegetation around Coulterville is mostly digger pine and chaparral.
-You do not find the perhaps more visually appealing pines that grow at higher elevations around the towns of Twain Harte and Pinecrest.
-During the spring months you will often see people trying their luck gold panning in Maxwell Creek.
+The vegetation around Coulterville is mostly digger pine and chaparral with none of the perhaps more visually appealing pines that grow at higher elevations around the towns of Twain Harte and Pinecrest.
+During the spring months one will often see people trying their luck gold panning in Maxwell Creek.
 This creek flows almost through downtown Coulterville.
 One other note is that there is a great gold mining shop on Main Street.
 The prices tend to be expensive but they usually have a nice selection of central Sierra gold specimens.

-If you drive south of Coulterville on Highway 49 you will soon come to a turnoff on the right side of the road.
-This road about 4 miles south of Coulterville leads to the remains of what was an old mining town called Penon Blanco.
+Driving south of Coulterville on Highway 49 one will soon come to a turnoff on the right side of the road – about 4 miles south of town.
+It leads to the remains of what was an old mining town called Penon Blanco.
 Early Spanish settlers who first saw this area noticed the large white stone outcroppings of quartz that laced their way through this country side.
 Penon Blanco means white cliffs or white walls.
 This side road also leads to a plaque commemorating the Mary Harrison Gold Mine.